 11. The Sporting World’s National Anthem Fails

-There are total 196 countries in the world today (UN recognized), well, there is nothing new in this, but it might explain the case of mistaken nationality.
-Being a citizen of developing country and especially from a non-geographically significant nation, not only most people will fail to locate your nation on a map – they often confuse you with other nationalities.
+Being a citizen of developing and geographically non-significant nation can sometimes cause embarrassment.
+Most people will not only fail to locate your nation on a map – they often confuse you with other nationalities.

 10. Chechnya or The Czech Republic